-Next Steps The bill now moves to Governor Murphy for approval.
-If he signs the bill, S332 will take effect one year from its enactment date, making New Jersey the 13th state to pass a comprehensive state privacy law.
-We will continue to monitor its progress and will update you once Governor Murphy signs or vetoes the bill.
-If you need assistance in evaluating your business's privacy compliance or if you have any questions or would like more information on the issues discussed in this Advisory, please contact Kate Sherlock at 856-673-3919 or ksherlock@archerlaw.com.
+Next Steps The law takes effect January 2025.
+If you do business in New Jersey, you should assess whether you are subject to the new law, and if so, begin working towards compliance.
+If you need assistance in evaluating your business's privacy compliance or if you have any questions or would like more information on the issues discussed in this Alert, please contact Kate Sherlock in Archer's Voorhees office at 856-673-3919 or ksherlock@archerlaw.com.
 DISCLAIMER: This client advisory is for general information purposes only.
 It does not constitute legal or tax advice, and may not be used and relied upon as a substitute for legal or tax advice regarding a specific issue or problem.
 Advice should be obtained from a qualified attorney or tax practitioner licensed to practice in the jurisdiction where that advice is sought.
 Related People

 Kate A. Sherlock

 Partner

-✓ ksherlock@archerlaw.com
+ksherlock@archerlaw.com

 6 856.673.3919

 Related Services

 Data Privacy & Cybersecurity

-© 2025 Archer & Greiner, P.C.
-All rights reserved.
+$\hbox{@ 2025\,Archer\,\&\,Greiner,\,P.C.\,All\,rights\,reserved.}$